You Belong to Me

 From the mid-1920s until the adoption of magnetic tape recordings in the late 1940s and early 1950s, the radio industry used 16-inch and 12-inch discs, revolving usually at 33⅓ rpm, to transcribe radio broadcasts, either for archival purposes or to distribute copies to individual radio stations.
 These records were either aluminum core with lacquer, glass with lacquer (when there were aluminum shortages during World War II), or later, vinyl.

 Comment by doc: The implication of the above description seems to be that normally transcription discs were used to record broadcasts for archival or distribution purposes.
 But the discrepancies between the dates of transcription and broadcast dates given at bingmagazine.co.uk suggest that, in this case, the discs were also used to allow variable delay between the recording and the original broadcast.
 There seem to be few cases in which the dates of transcription and broadcast are the same, transcription being usually prior.
-I presume that when no transcription date is given, the broadcast and transcription were simultaneous, though this might also mean the date of transcription is unknown.
+I presume that when no transcription date is given, then the broadcast and transcription occurred on the same day, and that they may have been simultaneous, though this might also indicate that the date of transcription is unknown.